99003787/miniproject/1_Requirments/readme.md

 *TBD*

 ## How:
-*	Input:- giving the ps no,name or email of person
+*	Input: - We need to give 3 inputs such as Name, Ps No and Email Id.
-*	Output: -gives all the relevant information of person related to ps no, name or email
+* Output: - We will get all the relevant information of that person whose name, PS no and email id is given.
-*	source: -excel sheets  give the output into the master sheet
+* source: - All the relevant data will get copied in master sheet.